 - To restart the game from the sideline a KICK IN replaces the throw in.
 Ball placed on the sideline, a player must have both feet on or Outside the sideline.

-- To restart the game by a GOAL (kick) CLEARANCE, the g/k must THROW the ball into play.
+- To restart the game by a GOAL (kick) CLEARANCE, the goalkeeper must THROW the ball into play.

-- During play, a goalkeeper CAN NOT throw or dropkick/punt the ball over the 2/3 line on the ‘full’.
-West End & Yeronga competitions allowed.
+- During play, a goalkeeper CANNOT throw or dropkick/punt the ball over the 2/3 line on the ‘full’.
+Allowed in West End & Yeronga competitions.

 - Once distributed by the g/k (in his/her own half) the ball may NOT be touched again by him/her until the ball has either touched an Opponent or has crossed the halfway line.
-(2 Touch) West End & Yeronga competitions allowed.
+(2 Touch) Allowed in West End & Yeronga competitions.

-- A g/k may NOT handle the ball from a back pass or kick in and is restricted to 4 seconds on the ball in his/her own half of the field of Play.
+- A goalkeeper may NOT handle the ball from a back pass or kick in and is restricted to 4 seconds on the ball in his/her own half of the field.